KITrobotics/rll_stack/rll_server/docs/README.md

 In order to understand the folder hierachie in dapperboxs assests folder, read: http://dapperdox.io/docs/author-concepts

 Dapperbox needs a swagger.json file in the specification folder.
-So make sure to use the newest openapi.yaml for RLL and convert it to json if necessery. (e.g https://www.json2yaml.com/)
+So make sure to use the newest openapi.yaml for RLL and convert it to json if necessary. (e.g https://www.json2yaml.com/)

 #### Misc